LukmanHassi/AzMailer/README.md

 ### Azmailer

-Azmailer is a powerful software solution designed to **automate document processes** effortlessly.
+AzMailer is a software solution designed to **automate document processes** effortlessly.
 Whether controlled via **command-line instructions**, **predefined profiles**, or **custom workflows**, Azmailer brings flexibility and repeatability to your routine tasks, streamlining your workflow for maximum efficiency.

 For example, an automated workflow can be triggered when a file is placed in a user-defined folder, ensuring hands-free operation.